-- The practice activities of the Center for Injury Research and Policy (located in the Department of Health Policy and Management but led by and with substantial faculty from the Department of Health, Behavior and Society) include mobile safety education vans, exploring innovative dissemination strategies for child safety products, driver policies for seniors around the world, costs of scaling up traffic enforcement in Kampala, an analysis of MADD’s court monitoring program, and statewide case studies of fire prevention.
+- The practice activities of the Center for Injury Research and Policy (administratively housed in the Department of Health Policy and Management but led by and with substantial faculty from the Department of Health, Behavior and Society) include mobile safety education vans, exploring innovative dissemination strategies for child safety products, driver policies for seniors around the world, costs of scaling up traffic enforcement in Kampala, an analysis of MADD’s court monitoring program, and statewide case studies of fire prevention.

 - The Lerner Center for Public Health Promotion trains faculty and students in the art and science of health promotion and advocacy and develops and disseminates innovative and effective health promotion and advocacy interventions that address key health issues.

 - Lighthouse Studies at Peer Point is influencing public health practice—in Baltimore and other U.S. cities, as well as in Thailand, Vietnam, China, India, Russia, and Lithuania—by developing social network-based and other cutting-edge interventions to reduce HIV transmission.
 One such social network-based intervention (SHIELD, PI: Latkin) was selected by the CDC for national dissemination to health departments and community-based organizations.